-We propose to apply PCA to the second moment matrix of the ``attended'' inputs $\widetilde{Z}$ in \eqref{factor_concat}.
+We propose to apply PCA to the second-moment matrix of the ``attended'' inputs $\widetilde{Z}$ in \eqref{factor_concat}.
 The PCA objective function is:

-We call the aforementioned framework used to estimate the signals using \eqref{pca_obj} \textit{MPTE}.
-The encoding is achieved through PCA estimation of the signal under linear activations.
-The extension to nonlinear activations through Transformer architecture as well as theoretical equivalence between an autoencoder with $k$ hidden layers and a linear factor model with $k$ latent factors is studied in Section~\ref{Sec:nonlinear_signals}.
+We refer to the framework that estimates the signals using \eqref{pca_obj} as \textit{MPTE}, with encoding achieved by PCA under linear activations.
+Subsection~\ref{Sec:nonlinear_signals} studies the extension to nonlinear activations; the equivalence between a one-layer linear autoencoder with $k$ hidden units and a linear factor model with $k$ latent factors is formalized in Supplemental Appendix~\ref{appendix_implementation}.